iManagement

 (Photo: S. Imboden, 20 November)

-A translucent, oval droplet corresponds to nectar not yet transformed into honey and therefore not capped.
-These droplets may also correspond to feeding syrup or candy.
-They should not be confused with condensation water, which forms more or less extensive puddles (see drawer no. 10).
+A translucent, oval droplet corresponds to nectar not yet transformed into honey and therefore not yet capped.
+These droplets may also correspond to feeding syrup or fondant.
+They must not be confused with condensation water, which forms more or less extensive puddles (see varroa monitoring board No. 10).

 Late December (Photo: Wolfhard S. Hüsken)

-Photo 9: A translucent, oval droplet corresponds to nectar not yet transformed into honey, feeding syrup, or candy.
+Photo 9: A translucent, oval droplet corresponds to nectar not yet transformed into honey, feeding syrup, or fondant.

-Finding translucent wax fragments indicates activity of wax-producing bees.
-Comb construction is therefore under way, and colony volume is gradually increasing.
-The wax gradually turns beige, pale yellow, and then increasingly dark brown as worker builders incorporate salivary secretions, pollen, and other hydrocarbon components.
-Recall that wax gland output varies with the worker’s age.
-From the 12th day after emergence, wax production is maximal.
-It begins to decrease from the 18th or 19th day of the worker’s life, but remains possible until the end of the bee’s life if needed, for example when egg laying resumes in spring, when 6-day-old larvae must be capped.
+Finding fragments of translucent wax scales indicates the activity of wax-producing bees.
+Comb-building activity is therefore under way and the colony's volume is developing progressively.
+Wax scales gradually take on a beige colour, then pale yellow, then increasingly dark brown as worker bees incorporate salivary solvents, pollen, and other hydrocarbon components.
+It should be recalled that wax gland production varies with the age of the worker.
+From the 12th day after emergence, wax production is at its maximum.
+It begins to decline from the 18th or 19th day of the worker's life, but remains possible until the end of the bee's life if required, for example at the resumption of egg laying in spring, when 6-day-old larvae need to be capped.

 (Photo: Wolfhard S. Hüsken)

-Photos 10&11: Do not confuse sugar crystals (see photo 7) with wax crystals (red circles).
+Photos 10 & 11: Do not confuse sugar crystals (see photo 7) with wax debris (red circles).

 Photos 12, 13 & 13a: The bees want to build.
 In spring, this is a sign that the colony is developing.